Reese’s Peanut Butter Cup Poke Cake

 • Use a box mix that makes a 9×13-inch cake, such as the ones from Cup4Cup or Namaste, and bake as directed.
 Then follow the recipe as-is.

-• You can also use the Betty Crocker gluten free chocolate cake mix.
+• You can also use a mix for a square cake, like the Betty Crocker gluten free chocolate cake mix.
 You’ll have too much of the toppings for one cake, so you can either just use as much as you need.
 Or you can make two cakes, but in that case, I would suggest doubling the whipped topping and peanut butter mixture to make sure you have enough to cover the cake.

 Apiece of Reeses Peanut Butter Cup Poke Cake with a fork on a small white plate on top of a blue plaid cloth napkin.